Asymptotics of relative heat traces and determinants on open surfaces of finite area: Notation and definitions

 \subsection{Surfaces with cusps}

-A surface with cusps (swc) is a $2$-dimensional Riemannian manifold that is complete, non-compact, has finite volume and is hyperbolic in the complement of a compact set.
-It admits a decomposition of the form
+A surface with cusps (swc)\footnote{ From now on we abbreviate \lq\lq surface with cusps\rq\rq \ as swc.} is a $2$-dimensional Riemannian manifold that is complete, non-compact, has finite volume and is hyperbolic in the complement of a compact set.
+Therefore it admits a decomposition of the form

 where $M_0$ is a compact surface with smooth boundary and for each $i=1,...,m$ we assume that